-My name is Jo Woolf and I live in Argyll, in a beautiful cottage overlooking the sea.
+My name is Jo Woolf and I live on the Craignish peninsula in Argyll.
 I’m a writer, and my husband, Colin, is a wildlife artist.
-In our free time we head out to the wilder places: mountains, islands, rocky coastline, sandy beaches… Scotland is an amazing, breathtaking country, and I have visited some places that are as close to heaven as I’ll ever get in this lifetime.
+In our free time we explore the mountains, islands, rocky coastline, sandy beaches… Scotland is an amazing, breathtaking country, and I’ve visited some places that are as close to heaven as I’ll ever get in this lifetime.

-I love hearing from my readers, and I welcome your comments and suggestions.
+I love hearing from you, and I welcome your comments and suggestions.
 It’s wonderful to meet people who share the same interests as me.
 I want The Hazel Tree to be the kind of blog that I would like to read myself, so I hope you’ll enjoy it, too.

 Why ‘The Hazel Tree’?

 I think I’ve always had an affinity with hazels.
 Every spring, I love looking for the first catkins braving the cold winds; I love the smooth, silvery bark of the trees, the brilliant green of the first flush of leaves, and I love the pure air, the gentle restfulness that abides in the canopy of an ancient hazel wood.

 Traditionally, hazels were trees of knowledge and poetic inspiration.
 An Irish legend tells how a hazel tree grew beside the Well of Wisdom.
 Nine hazel nuts fell into the pool and were eaten by salmon, a fish revered by the druids.
 The fish developed bright spots on their scales according to how many nuts they had eaten.
 Later, while cooking one of these fish for his druid master, a young lad called Fionn mac Cumhaill ate some of the salmon’s flesh; in doing so, he gained the salmon’s magical knowledge and grew up to become one of the most heroic figures in Irish mythology.

 Other things I do…